amandabee/CUNY-data-storytelling/assignments/Week_1.md

 Begin a scrapbook on WordPress, Tumblr, Pinterest or any blog or aggregation service.

+Read Alberto Cairo, "The Functional Art", part 1, on e-reserve.

 Make sure that [Firefox](http://www.getfirefox.com) is installed on your computer, with both the [Web Developer Toolbar](https://addons.mozilla.org/en-US/firefox/addon/web-developer/) and [Firebug](https://addons.mozilla.org/en-US/firefox/addon/firebug/) plugins.

 Email your dataset URLs and scrapbook URL to both professors under the subject “Homework Week 1".